So, I used to be a control freak. Seriously. Emphasis on used to.

 Ugh.
 Okay, okay, fine.
 I’m a Reformed Control Freak with control issues if you must put a label on it.

 But as I have described before, I am waaaay better than I used to be.
-I used to think that I could do everything better (or faster) than anyone else — “Anything you can do, I can do better…”, even though I didn’t want to ever acknowledge that to anyone, including myself.
+I used to think that I could do everything better (or faster) than anyone else — “Anything you can do, I can do better…” even though I didn’t want ever to acknowledge that to anyone, including myself.
 I used to think that I could control every aspect of my life and the lives of my husband and child.
 I did my hardest to manipulate everything for my benefit.
 Then one day, it all came crashing down, and I realized that I had no control over anything really.

 I have a few friends that are control freaks.
 And sometimes, I get pretty frustrated that they try to control me by making our friendship on their terms, which makes my residual Control Freak really freak out…It’s a vicious cycle.
 And I think part of my fear of getting remarried (someday, in a time far, far away) is that I will lose my newfound taste of freedom and somehow lose my new, free self.
-But, just as I have learned that I cannot control everything, I’ve learned that giving up control doesn’t mean that I have to lower my standards, compromise my beliefs or lose myself.
+But, just as I have learned that I cannot control everything, I’ve learned that giving up control doesn’t mean I have to lower my standards, compromise my beliefs or lose myself.
 Part of losing the Control Freakishness is that I realized that I need others, that in order to be a part of a bigger story (outside of myself) and not miss out, I had to let go of the need to be the author of every outcome.

 Thanks for listening.